Maintenance Tips, Policies, and FAQ's

 Marble usually starts out

-white, but over time turns gray or nearly
+white or light gray, but over time turns

 "marbling" that gives it the name.
 Marble